OnSchola/.github/profile/README.md

-# OnSchool: Advanced School Management System
+# OnSchola: Advanced School Management System

 ## Overview

-Welcome to the onSchool project! onSchool is an advanced school management system designed to help schools of all sizes establish a robust online presence with minimal cost and effort.
+Welcome to the OnSchola project!
+OnSchola is an advanced school management system designed to help schools of all sizes establish a robust online presence with minimal cost and effort.
 Our goal is to revolutionize school management by providing a comprehensive, cost-effective SaaS platform that simplifies operations and enhances the educational experience.

 ## Key Features